twu88/twu88.github.io/_posts/2023-03-20-table-of-contents.md

 ---
 layout: post
-title: a post with table of contents
+title: Tina Post
-date: 2023-03-20 11:59:00-0400
+date: 2021-07-04 17:39:00
+tags: formatting diagrams
-description: an example of a blog post with table of contents
+description: an example of a blog post with diagrams
-categories: sample-posts
-toc:
-  beginning: true
-featured: true
 mermaid:
   enabled: true
   zoomable: true
-code_diff: true
-map: true
-chart:
-  chartjs: true
-  echarts: true
-  vega_lite: true
-tikzjax: true
-typograms: true
 ---

 The Impact of AI on the Increase of TTP Ransomware and Its Effects on Industrial Control Systems (ICS)